rnemeth90/ComicBookInventoryApp/README.md

 ### In progress:
-- [ ] Add 'create' operation to all controllers in mvc app
-- [ ] Verify CRUD operations work for all object types from MVC

 ### To do:
 - [ ] Remove ID from view models presented in MVC app (we don't want to display these to the user)